20020001-UET/SDL2-learning/README.md

 **Lesson 04** - Key Presses | _Here we'll learn to handle keyboard input._ | **done!**
 **Lesson 05** - Optimized Surface Loading and Soft Stretching | _Now that we know how to load and blit surfaces, it's time to make our blits faster.
 We'll also take a smaller image and stretch it to fit the screen._ | **done!**
 **Lesson 06** - Extension Libraries and Loading Other Image Formats | _Here we'll be using the SDL_image extension library to load png images._ | **done!**
 **Lesson 07** - Texture Loading and Rendering | _A big new feature in SDL 2.0 is hardware accelerated texture based 2D rendering.
-Here we'll be loading an image to render it using textures._ |
+Here we'll be loading an image to render it using textures._ | **done!**
 **Lesson 08** - Geometry Rendering | _Another new feature in SDL 2.0 is hardware accelerated primitive rendering.
 Here we'll be using it to render some common shapes._ |
 **Lesson 09** - The Viewport | _SDL 2.0 also lets you control where you render on the screen using the viewport.
 We'll be using the viewport to create subscreens._ |
 **Lesson 10** - Color Keying | _Here we'll use color keying to give textures transparent backgrounds._ |